State of M&A Data Rooms — Q1 2026 Read the report →

 • Use advisor-specific workstreams.

-• Tight expiry + active monitoring.
+• Tight expiry plus active monitoring.

-Goal: close quickly without creating permanent overexposure.
+Goal: Close quickly without creating permanent overexposure.

-M&A needs tighter segmentation and cleaner auditability.
+M&A needs tighter segmentation and cleaner auditability than fundraising.

 Phase 1: Teaser to IOI